What Is CBG (Cannabigerol)? Benefits, Uses, Dosages

 Anxiety and Depression

-CBG’s anti-inflammatory properties could make it particularly useful for conditions that affect the bowels, including inflammatory bowel diseases (IBDs), Crohn’s disease, and colorectal cancers.
-An animal study found that CBG had beneficial effects on reducing inflammation similar to IBD in mice and the production of nitric oxide.
+CBG’s anti-inflammatory properties could make it particularly useful for conditions that affect the bowels, including inflammatory bowel disease (IBD), Crohn’s disease, and colorectal cancer.

-Research has pointed to CBG as a potential aide in treating glaucoma.
-A study found CBG reduces intraocular pressure (IOP) and increases healthy activity to maintain eye pressure and provide the eyes with nutrition.
+Research points to CBG as a potential aide in treating glaucoma.
+It works by reducing pressure in the eye (intraocular pressure) and providing the eyes with nutrition.

-Huntington’s disease causes a breakdown of nerve cells in the brain.
-In addition to THC and CBD’s neuroprotective capacity, research shows that CBG acts as a neuroprotectant.
+This rare genetic disease causes a breakdown of nerve cells in the brain.
+In addition to THC and CBD’s neuroprotective capacities, research finds CBG also acts as a neuroprotectant.
 This could be useful for people with Huntington’s disease by inhibiting damage to nerve cells.

-The same study showed that CBG and other cannabinoids improved motor deficits and protected the brain from toxins.
-These results mean CBG has the therapeutic potential to aid with symptoms of other neurodegenerative conditions, such as multiple sclerosis.
+The same study showed that CBG and other cannabinoids improved motor deficits and shielded the brain from toxins.
+These results mean CBG has the therapeutic potential to aid with symptoms of other neurodegenerative conditions like multiple sclerosis.

-CBG is one of the few genuinely neurogenic compounds in the world and is rarely found in nature.
-It is of particular interest to sufferers of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) thanks to its ability to dampen inflammation and limit damage to cells in the spinal cord and brain.
+CBG is one of the few natural cannabis compounds worldwide that prevents and repairs neurological damage.
+The cannabinoid is of particular interest to sufferers of what’s called myalgic encephalomyelitis/chronic fatigue syndrome thanks to its ability to dampen inflammation and limit damage to cells in the spinal cord and brain.

 Amyotrophic Lateral Sclerosis (ALS)

-Because of its neurogenic (beneficial to the nervous system) properties, CBG may be an option for individuals with amyotrophic lateral sclerosis (ALS) may also benefit from consuming CBG.
-CBG’s antioxidant and anti-inflammatory properties have shown the promising therapeutic ability of CBD and CBG to soothe pain associated with ALS.
+Because of its neurogenic (beneficial to the nervous system) properties, CBG may be an option for individuals with amyotrophic lateral sclerosis (ALS).
+Studies have found the antioxidant and anti-inflammatory properties of CBG may help soothe pain associated with ALS.

-A research review that examined the therapeutic potential of CBG and other cannabinoids’ therapeutic potential for brain trauma and found considerable evidence for the neuroprotective abilities of CBG.
-This means CBG may be a useful defender, protecting the brain from long-term damage due to physical trauma.
+A research review that examined the therapeutic potential of CBG and other cannabinoids for brain trauma found considerable evidence for the neuroprotective abilities of CBG.
+This means CBG may be a useful defender, protecting the brain from long-term damage from physical trauma.

-Research has indicated that CBG showed some promise in blocking the receptors responsible for cancer cell growth.
+Along with being an anti-inflammatory agent, CBG may block receptors responsible for cancer cell growth.
 For example, it’s been shown to inhibit the growth of colorectal cancer cells.
-As such, CBG may be a treatment and potential preventative for some cancers.
+As such, CBG may be a useful treatment and preventative for certain cancers.